bmurrtech/how-to-homelab/how-to-google-cloud-vm.md

 ```
 touch focalboard && nano focalboard
 ```
-> If you get the error: `bash: nano: command not found` then you must intall `nano` first with `apt-get update && apt-get install nano`
+> If you get the error: `bash: nano: command not found` then you must intall `nano` first with `apt-get update && apt-get install nano -y`
+> Note: You will have to perform this _everytime_ you use `docker exec`.

 - Copy and paste the following configurations into `focalboard`: